-The second part of the one-year master's program (from period 3 onwards), is devoted to conducting
+The second part of the one-year master's program (from period 3 onwards), is devoted to conducting both a research internship and a clinical internship for students choosing the clinical option.

 For the research internship students explore a research issue within their specialisation.
 Students choosing the clinical option of the Master's degree in Neuropsychology will conduct their research internship in relation to a clinical topic.
 Conducting a research internship involves 1) writing a research proposal, preparing and planning the research 2) conducting the research project, 3) analyzing the results of the research project, and 4) individually writing a master's thesis about the research.